1967 Australian Championships – Women's singles

 First-seeded Nancy Richey defeated Lesley Turner 6–1, 6–4 in the final to win the women's singles tennis title at the 1967 Australian Championships.
 Margaret Smith was the seven-time defending champion but did not participate this year.
+This was four time champion Evonne Goolagong's major singles debut at age 15.

 Seeds

 The seeded players are listed below.
 Nancy Richey is the champion; others show the round in which they were eliminated.